 Additional properties:

 Connected – used to manage the database connection or check the connection status.
 This property must be set to True in order for the wizards of other FireDac components to work.
-If your application should request authentication data, it is important to remember to reset this property to False before compiling your application.
+If your application needs to request authentication data, it is important to remember to reset this property to False before compiling your application.

 LoginPrompt – whether to request the username and password during a connection attempt.

 Transaction – the TFDTransaction component that will be used as default to conduct various TFDConnection transactions.
-If this property is not explicitly specified, TFDConnection will create its own TFDTransaction instance, you can specify its parameters in the TxOptions property.
+If this property is not explicitly specified, TFDConnection will create its own TFDTransaction instance.
+Its parameters can be configured in the TxOptions property.

-UpdateTransaction – the TFDTransaction component that will be used as default for the properties with the same name of TFDQuery components.
-If this property is not specified explicitly, the value from the Transaction property.
+UpdateTransaction – the TFDTransaction component that is to be used as default for the UpdateTransaction property of TFDQuery components.
+If this property is not specified explicitly, the value from the Transaction property of the dataset? of the connection? will be used.
+(Denis, please make this explicit.
+I use IBObjects, which is intelligent about transaction management.
+I don't use FireDac myself.)

-Since the connection parameters, except for the username and password, are not usually changed in the course of using the application, we will read them from the configuration file.
+Since the connection parameters, except for the username and password and possibly the role, are usually common to all instances the application, we will read them from the configuration file.

 xIniFile := TIniFile.Create(xAppPath + 'config.ini'); try xIniFile.ReadSectionValues('connection', FDConnection.Params); finally xIniFile.Free; end;

-The config.ini file contains approximately the following lines:
+Typically, the config.ini file contains the following lines:

 [connection] DriverID=FB Protocol=TCPIP Server=localhost/3051 Database=examples OSAuthent=No RoleName= CharacterSet=UTF8